dart-lang/language/working/0508 - strict-inference/strict-inference.md

 An empty collection literal with no explicit type argument whose type cannot be inferred from downwards inference is considered an inference failure.

+Inference on a collection literal that might be empty at runtime, and might not (as per collection-for and collection-if) uses the types of all possible elements.
+Therefore there is never an inference failure on such a collection literal.

 ```dart
 void main(List<String> args) {